A Virtual Assistant can be a powerful resource to help you do more, be more efficient, and increase your earnings.

-Many virtual assistant positions are asking applicants to wear many hats—administrative tasks, personal tasks, finance management, event planning, social media management, content writing, email marketing.
+Many virtual assistant positions are asking applicants to wear many hats—administrative tasks, personal tasks, finance management, event planning, research, social media management, content writing, email marketing, and so on.
 However, the more you split your assistant's time and attention into dozens of different tasks, the less time they'll have to focus on their core responsibilities.

 Not treating your virtual assistant with respect

 Finally, it's important to realize that you need to treat your virtual assistant with respect and consider rewarding them well to create a successful ongoing relationship that really helps you to achieve more.

 Something as simple as congratulating them for a recent achievement goes a long way to ensure your virtual assistant feels appreciated.
 For example, if the results of their outreach efforts landed you an important collaboration, don't forget to mention their role in it when you announce it to the rest of the team.